Judge sides with Alaska on ballot application mailings

 He acknowledged concerns for those with underlying medical conditions but said election officials “are not in a position where they can readily, easily, or confidently identify Alaskans who might qualify under that criteria.”

-Jason Harrow, executive director and chief counsel with Equal Citizens, an outside group involved in voting issues that helped craft the lawsuit, said by email that the groups are evaluating their options.

-“My comment is that our goal continues to be to hold the Lieutenant Governor to his word to make voting easier for all Alaskans, not just some,” he said Friday.
+Jason Harrow, executive director and chief counsel with Equal Citizens, an outside group involved in voting issues that helped craft the lawsuit, said the goal “continues to be to hold the Lieutenant Governor to his word to make voting easier for all Alaskans, not just some.”
+Lt.
+Gov. Kevin Meyer oversees elections in Alaska.

 Charlotte Rand, an assistant attorney general with the state Department of Law, said Kindred’s decision “recognizes that elections have a lot of moving pieces, and the agency best suited to make decisions on how best to ensure everyone can exercise their right to vote is the Division of Elections.”